Bagoum/danmokou/docs/articles/setup.md

 ## Part 0: Check Your Files

 - Download Danmokou.
 You can simply run `git clone https://github.com/Bagoum/danmokou.git`, or you can (NOT RECOMMENDED) download the engine as a zip from [the repo](https://github.com/Bagoum/danmokou).
-- (Optional) If you are using git, run `git submodule update --init --recursive`.
-This will import code from SiMP and my challenge-scene game jam project, which are both fully structured games that serve as good reference.
-If you are not using git, you can download them manually from the repos and place them in [Assets/SiMP](https://github.com/Bagoum/danmokou-simp) and [Assets/BRuH](https://github.com/Bagoum/danmokou-bruh) respectively.
+- Run `git submodule update --init --recursive`.
+This will import code from several submodules, including SiMP, which is a fully structured game you can reference, and SuzunoyaUnity, which is a visual novel engine that powers the dialogue system.
+If you are not using git, you can download them manually from the repos and place them in the Assets folder directly.
+Look for the blue links in this folder: https://github.com/Bagoum/danmokou/tree/master/Assets .
   -  (Note: the Yukari/Junko script in Assets/MiniProjects has some dependencies on the SiMP repository.)

 ## Part 1: Unity Setup

 - Download/Install Unity Hub (https://store.unity.com/download-nuo), then run it
-- Within Unity Hub > Installs, add Unity version **2020.2.7f1** (Do **not** use 2021 or 2019).
+- Within Unity Hub > Installs, add Unity version **2020.3** (Do **not** use 2019.
+2021 might work.)
 - Within Unity Hub > Projects, click ADD and browse to the root Danmokou folder.
 - Click on the project to load it. **The first time you load it, Unity may take several minutes to import resources.**
   - If you get an error about the default layout, then close Unity, move the three `.dwlt` files in the `DMK_DEFAULTS` folder to the `Library` folder, and open Unity.